How long should sex last? Is there a secret number or time frame?

 If you’d like to last longer in bed and have a satisfying sex life, check out our tips and tricks.

 Be healthy: A good erection is the result of healthy blood flow, so make sure you keep your circulation flowing.
 Get active, hit the gym, and stay away from cigarettes to treat premature ejaculation.
 Eat a healthy diet and don’t abuse alcohol so that you don’t experience premature ejaculation.
+The most well-known and researched mindfulness technique is certainly meditation, but if you have trouble being still, try yoga or start a solo practice at home.

 Masturbate more often: You can teach yourself to last longer by masturbating more often and getting more in touch with your sexual responses.
-As you start to stimulate yourself, stop before you reach the point of no return (an orgasm).
+As you start to stimulate yourself, stop masturbation before you reach the point of no return (an orgasm).
 Give yourself time to calm down, then begin stimulating yourself back up again and stopping before release to delay ejaculation.
 Do this a couple of times until you gain more control over your sexual release and you learn what your point of return is.